📖Table of contents

 Annexes

-The sources used for the writing of this method are presented here, as well as additional information on certain topics.
+The sources used for writing this method are presented here, as well as additional information on certain topics.

 • Glossary : set of acronyms and definitions of terms used in the method